 - The first, supported by the core PMPro plugin, is to create one discount code with a set number of uses and email/etc that same code to everyone.

 - The second option is to create an individual discount code for each user.
-For the second option, you’ll need to use our Group Discount Codes Add on.
+To do this, you’ll need to use our Group Discount Codes Add On.
 With this add on, you generate discount codes as usual to control the price adjustment, but then you can generate a list of random one time use codes to apply that discount.
 This is useful if you are running a promotion via a site like Groupon.

 - You can also automate your sponsored or group members discount code process by sending it through to Zapier.

 - Or, here’s a guide that explains how our Group Discount Codes Add On includes the used and claimed group discount codes in your membership orders export file.

 - Display the original and discounted price when a discount code is applied at checkout

 - Generate a discount code for expired members

 - Offer expired and old members a membership renewal discount for coming back